TutteInstitute/thisnotthat/doc/basic_concepts.rst

 them.
 If you want to dig deeper the excellent `Panel documentation`_ is highly recommended.

 To get the most out of TNT there are four main concepts that will matter.
-The first is the concept of widgets and panes; the second is interactive params from the `Param library`_;
+The first is the concept of Widgets and Panes; the second is interactive Params from the `Param library`_;
-the third is linking params between widgets and panes; and finally managing to put together a layout of multiple panes and widgets in a panel display.
+the third is linking params between Widgets and Panes; and finally managing to put together a layout of multiple Panes and Widgets in a Panel display.
 Let's discuss these different concepts one by one, borrowing from the `Panel documentation`_ where necessary.

 Widgets and Panes